-At Didcot Girls’ School we strive to provide outstanding learning environments for all learners through high quality differentiation.
-Furthermore, each department has an Advanced Learner coach who maintains an overview of the list, promotes excellent approaches for Advanced Learners and flags up enrichment opportunities in their subject area.
-Our in class provision centres around the following teaching and learning approaches which are promoted to teachers:
+At Didcot Girls’ School we strive to provide outstanding learning environments for all learners be ensuring that the level of challenge is high in all lessons.
+Each Head of Department maintains an overview of the list in their subject, promotes impactful approaches for Advanced Learners in the design of their curriculum and flags up enrichment opportunities in their subject area.
+Our in-class provision centres around the following teaching and learning approaches:

-- Providing relevant, engaging, learning opportunities and interesting stimuli where possible.
+- Providing relevant, engaging, learning opportunities and interesting stimuli;

-- Maximising ownership of learning by providing opportunities for choice and a variety of learning pathways in the lesson.
-Challenge options are flagged up to students using the challenge symbol.
+- Challenge options are flagged up to students using the challenge symbol;

-- The use of high order questioning to encourage analysis and creative thinking.
+- The use of questioning to encourage analysis and creative thinking;

-- High quality feedback focused on how to achieve the top grades.
+- High quality feedback focused on how to achieve ambitious targets.